iTwin/viewer-components-react/packages/tree-widget/README.md

 - Categories Tree

-The package also provides the widget controller class - `TreeWidgetControl` - as well as the underlying component - `TreeWidgetComponent` - which you can wrap within your own custom UiProvider and pass in your own custom trees to display.
+The package also provides the underlying component - `TreeWidgetComponent` - which you can wrap within your own custom UiProvider and pass in your own custom trees to display.

 ## Sample usage